 There is definitely a market out there for graphic design, though it is highly competitive.
 Still, if you have a real talent for it, you can rise above the competition and make money at it.

 6. Creating and/or Editing Videos

-If you have a knack for crating videos, or simply editing them, the time is right to turn this hobby into an income source.
-There are various ways you can make money doing this, from creating instructional videos, to commercials to promote businesses.
+If you have a knack for creating videos or simply editing them, the time is right to turn this hobby into an income source.
+There are various ways you can make money doing this, from creating instructional videos to commercials to promote businesses.

 8. Sports – Refereeing

 Were you a jock in high school or college, but haven’t been able to find an outlet for it since?
 If not, try being a referee.
 There are schools and recreation leagues that are always on the hunt for qualified referees.

 If you can step into one of these gigs, it’s a way to make money on a sport where you have the ability and above-average knowledge.

 The great thing about this is it can be applied to just about any sport you specialize in.

 Football, baseball, basketball, hockey, soccer – they all need referees, but there aren’t a whole lot of people around who are willing and able to do it.

 It may not be anything like getting back on your old high school sports team, but it’s a chance to take a favorite sport, and turn it into a moneymaker.